 Before using this medication for the first time, you will need to prime the pump.
 To do this, pull the cover and the clip off the spray pump and shake the pump gently.
-Then, put two fingers on the “shoulders” of the bottle.
+Then, put 2 fingers on the "shoulders" of the bottle.
 While holding the bottle away from you, push the bottle with the thumb firmly and quickly until a fine mist appears (about 5 pumps).
 Repriming is only needed when the spray pump has not been used for more than 14 days.
 To reprime, shake the bottle gently and pump only once while holding the bottle away from you.

 To use the medication:

 - Gently blow the nose to clear the nostrils if needed.

 - Pull the cover and clip off the spray pump and gently shake the spray pump.

 - Hold the spray pump firmly with the index finger and middle finger on the "shoulders" on either side of the spray tip and thumb on the bottom of the bottle.
 Rest the back of the index finger against the upper lip.